ShwetaG12/PowerBI_DashBoard/README.md

 Steps for Power BI Dashboard Using Above Data

-Connect to Your Data Source:
+1.Connect to Your Data Source:
 Import your Excel data into Power BI using the "Get Data" option.
 Choose the appropriate data source (e.g., Excel workbook).
 Navigate to your Excel file and select the sheet containing the relevant data.
 Click "Load" to import the data into Power BI.

-Create Calculated Columns:
+2.Create Calculated Columns:
 In the Power BI Data View, create calculated columns using the formulas from Step 1 and Step 3.

-Build Visualizations:
+3.Build Visualizations:
 Drag and drop fields from your data model onto the canvas to create visualizations.

-Customize and Format:
+4.Customize and Format:
 Customize the appearance of your visualizations by changing colors, labels, and formatting options.
 Add titles, legends, and tooltips to make your dashboard more informative and user-friendly.

-Publish and Share:
+5.Publish and Share:
 Once satisfied with dashboard, publish it to the Power BI service or share it as a report.